-As Namor the Sub-Mariner explores the underwater boundaries of his fabled kingdom of Atlantis, he comes across the dead bodies of numerous Atlantean sentries.
-The cause of their death is likewise visible, discarded canisters intended for chemical warfare by the U.S. government.
+As Namor the Sub-Mariner explores the underwater boundaries of his fabled kingdom of Atlantis in Sub-Mariner #25, he comes across the dead bodies of numerous Atlantean sentries.
+The cause of their demise is likewise visible, discarded canisters intended for chemical warfare by the U.S. government.
 Although falling short of declaring war on the “air breathers,” Namor is determined to make his anger known nonetheless.

-A ship bound for Great Britain is thus ordered to detour around the waters of Atlantis, and when its captain refuses, the ship is incapacitated by the Sub-Mariner’s followers and towed back to its port of origin.
+A ship bound for Great Britain is thus ordered to detour around the waters of Atlantis.
+When the captain refuses, the ship is incapacitated by the Sub-Mariner’s followers and towed back to its port of origin.
 Additional ships are challenged in the same manner – some turn around, others allow themselves to be boarded and searched for weapons, and others attempt to fight but lose the resulting battle.

 Back in Atlantis, Namor’s advisers are concerned.
 The Sub-Mariner has stated over-and-over again that he has no intentions of going to war, but his actions appear to be plunging Atlantis in that very direction.
 If his own people believe this, Namor realizes, then the air-breathers must think so as well.

-“Do you not see, my friends, that I had to prove I was ready for war so the surface-men would listen when I spoke of peace?” he says as he heads towards the surface, ready to make a long-awaited visit to New York City and the United Nations.
+“Do you not see, my friends, that I had to prove I was ready for war so the surface-men would listen when I spoke of peace?” he tells them before heading to New York City and a visit to the United Nations.

-On January 28, 1969, a disaster struck in the real world that likewise caused millions of people to pay attention.
+On January 28, 1969 – a mere fifteen months earlier – an environmental disaster struck in the real world.
 A Union Oil subcontractor had recently begun drilling into the Outer Continental Shelf, just five mile off the coast of the Southern California city of Santa Barbara.
 After fourteen days of penetrating the ocean floor, the crew began removing pipe from the hole that had been created.
 Their actions caused subterranean artesian pressure to be released, sending mud and natural gas upward until both were spewing from the open wellhead.
 When the requisite blowout preventer proved ineffective, the crew improvised, dropping a pressure gauge into the hole to seal it.

 As Teresa Sabol Spezio explains in her 2018 book, Slick Policy: Environmental and Science Policy in the Aftermath of the Santa Barbara Oil Spill, the sealing of the well caused the still present pressure to find another way to vent, and the fissures of a nearby underwater fault line provided the means.
 Within a matter of hours, oil began spewing out of those fissures, dumping anywhere from 22,000 to 220,000 gallons of oil into the Pacific Ocean each day for the next ten days.
 The estimate was difficult to accurately gauge because unlike oil spills that originate from one specific source, the Santa Barbara spill had multiple sources along the fault line.